-Aldo Salvent is an award winning saxophonist and composer.
-He holds a Master Degree in Jazz saxophone performance from Florida International University, as well as a Bachelor in Classical saxophone performance with Summa Cum Laude mention from both National University of Costa Rica and Amadeo Roldan Conservatory in La Habana, Cuba.
+Aldo Salvent is an award winning saxophonist, composer, arranger and educator.
+He holds a Doctoral degree from University of Miami Frost School of Music, a Master's from Florida International University, and a Bachelor's with Summa Cum Laude mention from the National University of Costa Rica.
+He also attended the Amadeo Roldán Music Conservatory in La Habana.

-In January 2015 he released Da Capo, his first solo album as a leader on Dazzle Recordings Label in Denver-Colorado, receiving very positive reviews from “All About Jazz” magazine and “El Nuevo Herald” newspaper.
+In January 2015 Dr. Salvent released Da Capo, his first solo album on Dazzle Recordings, receiving outstanding reviews from “All About Jazz."

-In 2017 Mr. Salvent is awarded a full tuition scholarship from Frost School of Music at University of Miami to pursue a Doctorate of Musical Arts (DMA) in Jazz Instrumental Performance from the saxophone Studio of Gary Keller.
+In 2017, he is awarded a full tuition scholarship from the Frost School of Music at the University of Miami to pursue the Doctor of Musical Arts degree (D.M.A.) in jazz performance from the saxophone studio of Gary Keller.

-While at Frost School of Music, Aldo has had the opportunity to study and work with Stephen Guerra, Maria Schneider, John Daversa, Chuck Bergeron, Ingrid Jensen, Christine Jensen, Lucy Woodward, Shelton Berg, Gary Lindsay, Ken Peplowski and Dale Underwood.
+While at Frost School of Music, he had the opportunity to work and study with Steve Guerra, Maria Schneider, John Daversa, Chuck Bergeron, Ingrid Jensen, Christine Jensen, Lucy, Gary Lindsay, Ken Peplowski and Dale Underwood.

-In January 2019 Mr. Salvent performed with the award-winning Frost Jazz Sextet at the Adrienne Arsht Center for the Performing Arts, opening for the Joshua Redman Quartet.
+In January of 2019, Dr. Salvent performed with the award-winning Frost Jazz Sextet at the Adrienne Arsht Center for the Performing Arts, opening for the Joshua Redman Quartet.

-Aldo Salvent's Ancestros is out now on © 2019 Salvent Music LLC.
-The album comprises ten compositions by saxophonist Aldo Salvent, featuring pianist Jim Gasior, drummer Hilario Bell, bassist Jamie Ousley, percussionist Dayron Gallardo, and Alfredo Chacon on vibes & percussion.
-Ancestros is available on Itunes and the Salvent Music store.
-The album can also be heard on Amazon, Apple Music, and Spotify.
+Ancestros, the most recent album by Aldo Salvent, is out now on © 2019 SALVENT MUSIC.
+It comprises ten original compositions by Aldo, and features pianist Jim Gasior, drummer Hilario Bell, bassist Jamie Ousley, percussionist Dayron Gallardo, and Alfredo Chacon on vibes & percussion.
+Ancestros is available on Itunes and SALVENT MUSIC .
+The album can also be heard on Amazon, CD Baby and Spotify.